Welcome to the Precision CW Tutor help page.

 If at all possible, try to use a different program for any audio playback.
 Why not listen to a good piece of mp3 music for a moment?

 If you still can't hear the sound of any Morse characters, then either go to the parameters window (hit F2), then click on the Get Output Mixer button, or select Parameter, then Output Mixer from the main menu.
-This will bring up something that belongs to the Windows operating system and may look different on your PC, e.g. this one shown is in German.
+This will bring up something that belongs to the Windows operating system and may look different on your PC, e.g. this one shown is from a German version of Windows 10.

-On the left you have the total audio output level Sum, and somewhere to the right there should be the level slider for Wave output.
-Both sliders should not be way down and neither of the small check boxes should be checked.
+On the left you have the total audio output level for loudspeaker, and somewhere to the right there should be the level slider for PCW-Tutor output.
+Both sliders should not be way down and there should not be red signs near the small loudspeaker symbols.
 Get the sliders up and uncheck any suspicious checkbox.
-Now you should here the Morse output.Go to top.
+Now you should hear the Morse output.Go to top.

 The Morse standard character set as supported by PCW Tutor is: (in versions older than 5.4 there was a slight difference with regard to - and = characters.
 The "= key optim" option was always on, see below.)